-- Get ideas from observations in patients (bi-directional translational research) - Develop relationships with clinical colleagues who might be able to partner with you in research (refer patients, etc). - Inspire young physician-scientists in training - Maintain professional skills - Some additional salary support - Drawbacks: Time! - Advice - Limit clinical work to that which enhances your research - Coordinate schedules long in advance to avoid major clinical commitments around known grant deadlines, etc. - Be up front with your Division Chief/Dpt chair RE your needs
+- Get ideas from observations in patients - Develop relationships with clinical colleagues who might be able to partner with you in research (refer patients, etc). - Inspire young physician-scientists in training - Maintain professional skills - Some additional salary support - Drawbacks: Time! - Advice - Limit clinical work to that which enhances your research - Coordinate schedules long in advance to avoid major clinical commitments around known grant deadlines, etc. - Be up front with your Division Chief/Dpt chair RE your needs